-For only the second time ever, all doctoral students — 16 in total — from the School of Psychology and Counseling (SPC) who applied for internships via the Association of Psychology Postdoctoral and Internship Centers (APPIC) received placements at American Psychological Association (APA) accredited sites.
+For the second time in its young history, all doctoral students — 16 in total — from the School of Psychology and Counseling (SPC) who applied for internships via the Association of Psychology Postdoctoral and Internship Centers (APPIC) received placements at American Psychological Association (APA) accredited sites.

 Each doctoral psychology student must complete an internship in order to fulfill the academic requirements of their degree.